groupby/gb-watchdog/README.md

     // in the form: `api_key=XXX-XXX-XXX-XXX`
     apiKey: 'XXX-XXX-XXX-XXX',

+    // Defaults to no Sysdig integration.
+Send alerts to sysdig on failure.
+    sysdigApiKey: 'XXX-XXX-XXX',

     // Defaults to no elasticsearch integration, only in-memory
     // If provided, you need to specify host, indexSuffix, and apiVersion.
 Optionally logLevel
     elasticsearch: {